Advice about shopping for your home loan

 Many people think you find your house before you get approved for your loan.
 Traditionally, that’s how it’s been done, and that’s how the Homebuyer’s Guide outlines it.
-But it’s not the smartest way to go about it.
-Here are 11 more productive steps to buy a house:
+But it’s not the most thoughtful way to go about it.

 1. Decide you are ready to buy a home.
-Whether it’s your first home, a second home or an investment property, weigh the pros and cons, and then decide what you’re looking for.
+Whether it’s your first home, a second home, or an investment property, weigh the pros and cons, and then decide what you’re looking for.

 2. Shop for a mortgage lender.
 Find someone who speaks your language and offers you alternatives.
 With his help, determine the best loan for your situation.

-3. Pre-apply for a mortgage — or pre-qualify with Prime Mortgage Lending, Inc. This step will let you know exactly how much house you can afford.
+3. Pre-apply for a mortgage — or pre-qualify with GoPrime Mortgage, Inc. This step will let you know exactly how much house you can afford.
 During this process, determine how much you’re willing to spend per month on your mortgage.

 4. Find a real estate agent.
 Find one who listens to what you want before showing you any houses.
 Make sure you tell the agent that you’ve been pre-approved (or pre-qualified).

 5. Choose a house and negotiate a price.
 When you know how much you can borrow, you can confidently make an offer.
-Sellers know that you’re serious if you’ve been pre-approved.
+Sellers understand that you’re serious if you’ve been pre-approved.
 If your bid is contingent on selling your current home, make sure that process is underway.

 9. Do a final walk-through.
-Once your loan is approved and you’ve lined up all the services you’ll need, walk through the house one final time, looking for problems and imagining what it will look like after you move in.
+Once your loan is approved, and you’ve lined up all the services you’ll need, walk through the house one final time, looking for problems and imagining what it will look like after you move in.

 11. Move into your new home.
 Most of the time, you get the keys and can move in right after closing, but sometimes you agree to wait, either for the seller’s sake or for your own.

 In most states, including North Carolina, you’ll find many types of mortgage loans to choose from.
 Some, like VA loans and USDA loans, don’t require down payments.
 Others, like renovation and FHA 203k loans, have special requirements.
-Once you choose the loan that works best for you, you’ll have a much better idea how much money you’ll need up-front to purchase your new home.
+Once you choose the loan that works best for you, you’ll have a much better idea of how much money you’ll need up-front to purchase your new home.

-Don’t Forget the “Other Costs”
+Don’t Forget the “Other Costs.”

 The Loan Estimate (LE)